Phase description of chaotic oscillators: Introduction

-For chaotic oscillators, the emergence of a variant of phase synchronization can often be found when the behavior of the system is described in terms of properly defined phase variables. \cite{stone1992frequency,*rosenblum1996phase} This type of synchronization phenomena exhibited by the phase variables in descriptions of chaotic dynamics is called \emph{chaotic phase synchronization} (CPS).
+For chaotic oscillators, the emergence of a variant of phase synchronization can often be found when the behavior of the system is described in terms of properly defined phase variables \cite{stone1992frequency,*rosenblum1996phase}.
+This type of synchronization phenomenon exhibited by the phase variables in descriptions of chaotic dynamics is called \emph{chaotic phase synchronization} (CPS).
 We believe that establishing the application of the phase reduction approach to the analysis of chaotic oscillators would lead to significant progress in our understanding of CPS.
 In this paper, we present formalism that does indeed accomplish this.

 A particularly difficult problem in formulating the phase reduction analysis of chaotic oscillators is to incorporate a proper treatment of the non-phase variables.
 For chaotic systems, in general, even a weak perturbation can cause a qualitative change in the behavior of the non-phase variables.
 Such changes may drastically alter the rhythmic properties of the oscillator.
 For this reason, it is important to properly treat the dynamics of the non-phase variables.
-However, in previous studies on the phase reduction of chaotic oscillators, this has not been done. \cite{josic2001phase,pikovsky1997phasechaos,beck2003geometric} Contrastingly, in this paper we construct a phase description of chaotic dynamics that systematically incorporates the dynamics of the non-phase variables.
+In this regard, there is considerable room for improvement in the approaches proposed in previous studies on the phase reduction of chaotic oscillators \cite{pikovsky1997phasephysicad,pikovsky1997phasechaos,josic2001phase,beck2003geometric,tonjes2017phase}.
+For example, the phase description proposed in Ref.~\cite{pikovsky1997phasechaos} does not include the perturbation dependence of the non-phase variables, and that proposed in Ref.~\cite{pikovsky1997phasephysicad} does not decouple the non-phase dynamics from the phase dynamics.
+Contrastingly, in this paper we construct a phase description of chaotic dynamics that systematically incorporates the dynamics of the non-phase variables.